-The most significant legal development in the Cayman Islands in the past three years related to M&A transactions has been the substantial and sustained growth in merger appraisal litigation.
+The most significant M&A-related legal development in the Cayman Islands in recent years has been the substantial and sustained growth in merger appraisal litigation.

-Under Section 238 of the Companies Act (which is broadly similar although not identical to its State of Delaware counterpart), a shareholder that is dissatisfied with a merger may seek to have the fair value of their shares determined by the Cayman Islands Grand Court; they are then entitled to a cash payment in that amount (potentially with interest at a rate to be determined and, in some cases, the costs of the proceedings).
+Under Section 238 of the Companies Act (which is broadly similar although not identical to its State of Delaware counterpart), a shareholder that is dissatisfied with a merger may seek to have the fair value of their shares determined by the Cayman Islands Grand Court; they are then entitled to a cash payment in that amount (potentially with interest at "fair" rate to be determined and, in some cases, the costs of the proceedings).